NolanHodge/Beacon/Notes.md

   - Can be tested independently
   - Can be finished ina  sing iteration

-A user can:
+- Examples of scenarios considered a "User Story"

+  - Assume you are a developer for a billing company
+    - Create ways for customers to
     - Generate an invoice for a subscription charge.
     - Generate an invoice that includes usage-based charges.
     - Finalize a customer’s invoice and send it to them.
     - Generate invoices for all customers.
     - Generate invoices for all customers in a single billing cycle.
     - Maintain customer data
     - Select customers for invoice finalization using drag & drop.

+(Each one of these

 ## Ethics
 ## Software Engineering Processes